semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 # 2 Continuous integration for monorepos

-*Monorepos are highly-active code repositories spanning many projects.
-These can test the limits of conventional continuous integration.
+*Monorepos are highly-active code repositories.
+They can test the limits of conventional continuous integration.
 Semaphore is the only CI/CD around with easy out-of-the-box support for monorepos.*

 ## 2.1 Monorepo workflows should be easy to set up

-A [monorepo](https://semaphoreci.com/blog/what-is-monorepo) is a repository holding many projects, each maintained by a separate developer or team.
-Most times, these code repositories, while independent, will share a common [CI/CD workflow](https://semaphoreci.com/cicd).

-Monorepos workflows present their own set of challenges.
+Monorepos  [CI/CD workflow](https://semaphoreci.com/cicd) present their own set of challenges.
 By default, a CI/CD [pipeline](https://semaphoreci.com/blog/cicd-pipeline) will run from beginning to end on every commit.
 This is expected.
 After all, that’s the *continuous* in [continuous integration](https://semaphoreci.com/continuous-integration).

 ![Regular CI pipelines always run the whole pipeline](./figures/03-build1.png)

 Running every job in the pipeline is perfectly logical on single-project repositories.
 But monorepos see a lot more activity than usual.
 Even the smallest change will re-run the entire pipeline — **it is time-consuming and needlessly expensive**.
 It just doesn’t make sense.

-Semaphore [recently introduced](https://semaphoreci.com/product/whats-new-2021) the `change_in` function.
-Thus adding the capability for change-based execution.
-With change criteria, you can skip jobs when the relevant code has not been updated.
+Semaphore [is the only CI/CD platform](https://semaphoreci.com/product/whats-new-2021) with native monorepo support.
+Its change-based execution features lets you skip jobs when the relevant code has not been updated.
 This will let you ignore parts of the pipeline you’re not interested in re-running.

 ![Monorepo CI pipelines skip blocks related to unmodified code](./figures/03-build2.png)